vbobba27/COGS108_Rep/README.md

 # COGS108_Rep
-Repository for COGS108 Course UCSD
+Repository for COGS108 Data Science Course at UCSD